sama-moh/github-final-project/README.md

+# micro-finance startup

-##A calculator that calculates simple interest given principal, annual rate of interest and time period in years.
+A calculator that calculates simple interest given principal, annual rate of interest and time period in years.

-##Input:
+## Input

    p, principal amount